outaagunga/documentation/writing_guide.md

 ## 6. Conclusion & Call to Action
 Summarize the impact and invite accountability.
 > “If your county faces similar data gaps, share your experience in the comments below.”
+.
+> Write a final paragraph that summarizes the impact of [e.g the data gap on **governance and citizens**] and concludes with a clear call to action, urging readers to seek accountability or share similar experiences.
 ```

 ---